Skip to content

 64. Amount of deforestation and/or ecosystem conversion recorded in supplier operations since cut-off date?

-The company reports some information is recorded under grievances.
-However, it does not cover the whole scope of the company's supply chain.
+The company reports that some information is recorded under grievances.
+However, it does not cover the entire scope of the company's supply chain.

 • Y